BritishPandaChick/dogs/wp-content/plugins/updraftplus/readme.txt

+= 1.22.4 - 17/Feb/2022 =

+* TWEAK: Prevent a couple of possible fatal errors when printing autobackup options on PHP 8
+* TWEAK: Work around a bug in the JetPack autoloader that was triggered when projects using that also used Guzzle in a different namespace

 = 1.22.3 - 15/Feb/2022 =

-* SECURITY: Thanks to Marc-Alexandre Montpas of Automattic for this report.
-All versions of UpdraftPlus from March 2019 onwards have contained a vulnerability caused by a missing permissions-level check.
+* SECURITY: Thanks to Marc-Alexandre Montpas of Automattic for this report (CVE: CVE-2022-23303).
+All versions of UpdraftPlus from March 2019 onwards have contained a vulnerability caused by a missing permissions-level check, allowing untrusted users access to backups.
 If your site does not have non-admin users, or if your non-admin users are all trusted (and your site does not allow users to sign up themselves), then you are not vulnerable (but we always recommend updating to the latest version in any case).
-Fuller details will be released after a short time interval allowing users to update.
+Please see https://updraftplus.com/updraftplus-security-release-1-22-3-2-22-3/ for more details.
 * FIX: Unexpected 'Backup History' array structure during the rescanning of the new backup sets that changed the type of the database associative keys from string to array format
 * FIX: Failure in excluding and wiping out jobdata during backup and restore causing the same backup to repeat under certain circumstances
 * REFACTOR: Upgrade AWS SDK from version 2.8 to 3